vgnshiyer/Data-Structures-and-Algorithm-Solutions/Algorithms/Graph Algorithms/Readme.md

 * **Kruskal's Algorithm**
 Another Greedy algorithm which works on the same principle of selecting the least cost edges available.
 But there is a difference here.
 It selects the edges available in such a way that the resulting MST does not form a cycle in it.
 If it does, then the edge will be discarded.

+In order to implement Kruskal's Algorithm, we use the concept of Disjoint Set Union.
+Here, the nodes belonging to the edges that are added to the MST are considered to be part of a Disjoint Set.
+Once an edge is added, we check whether the nodes belong to the same subset or not, using the Find operation.
+If not, we simple unite the two subsets using the Union Operation.
+If they do, the edge forms a cycle.

 ### The Dichotomies between MSTs and Shortest path Algos

 ***Shortest Paths*** Here, you are only concerned about the path to travel between two nodes.
 You optimize this path in such a way that the total cost to travel from it is minimized.